-Rumor: Motorola using Tegra 2 in a pair of tablets rather than a phone [UPDATED]Alex Wagner - Deputy Managing Editor, News Desk
+Rumor: Motorola using Tegra 2 in a pair of tablets rather than a phone [UPDATED]Alex Wagner - Editorial Director of News and Content

 Rumors have been flying about Motorola's new Tegra 2-powered smartphone, but now a new theory has entered the arena: Moto will actually be using the Tegra 2 in a pair of Android-powered tablets.
 This rumor is based on a quote from Moto co-CEO Sanjay Jha from back in May stating that "a companion 7- to 10-inch device in a home will become very important" and that we'll be seeing "some products from [them] in a very short period of time.”
 With both a 7- and 10-inch tablet, Moto would be attacking the potential Galaxy Tab crowd and customers looking for a bigger device, like an iPad.
 What about the Stingray/MZ600, you say?
 The thought is that Motorola is changing codenames to keep us off their trail.